sanskrit-coders/sanskritnlpjava/README.md

 HTML forms are found in war/forms.

 Scala programming tips:
+* Building with maven:
+  * mvn3 clean install
-* Just use eclipse with the scalaIDE plugin.
-* Set output folder WEB-INF/classes.
+* Using Eclipse: Just use eclipse with the scalaIDE plugin.
+Set output folder WEB-INF/classes.
+* Using IntelliJ Idea IDE : use provided directories.